Alex Negrón

 • C.V. 📄

-I think about the mathematics of high-dimensional non-linear systems that organize, compute, and learn.
-I study these systems using tools from probability theory and partial differential equations.
+I think about the mathematics of high-dimensional, non-linear systems that organize, learn, and compute.

-Current (~April ‘26) research topics:
+Active (~April ‘26) research topics

 • mathematical foundations of deep/machine learning